eklem/search-index-cookbook/doc/reference/stopwords.md

 # Stopwords

 Stopwords is a list that contains a lot of small words bearing little or no meaning, and thus doesn't help in distinguishing documents from each other.
-These words are therefore stripped from away from the [word index](search-index.md#word-index).
+These words are therefore stripped from away from the [word / term index](search-index.md#word-index) that the matcher uses, but not from the actual documents.

 ## Default stopword list configuration
 ```javascript
   {
     stopwords: SearchIndex.getStopwords('en'),